juju/docs/src/en/help-oracle.md

 Compute deployment.

 To do this, first sign in to your Oracle cloud domain.
-The URL for this will depend on the cloud's geographical location, for example:
+The URL for this will depend on the cloud's geographical location.
+In EMEA, for example, the URL is the following:

 [https://myservices.emea.oraclecloud.com](https://myservices.emea.oraclecloud.com).

 After signing in, you'll see the default top level of Oracle's domain